-Mongabay is always seeking pitches for news articles, features and in-depth reporting related to one of our ongoing reporting initiatives.
+Mongabay is always seeking pitches for news articles, features and in-depth reporting related to one of our ongoing reporting projects.
 Please follow the specific directions for submitting pitches to each individual reporting opportunity.

 As stated above, Mongabay generally only accepts pitches for paid reporting via the reporting opportunities linked above.

 If you are interested in unpaid publishing on Mongabay, you can email your submission to our submissions editor at the email address below.
 We do our best to respond quickly to all submissions, especially if a news peg is urgent, but we operate with a small staff, so sometimes it takes more than a week.
 We ask that you please be patient and refrain from emailing us for updates.

 Please refrain from sending images larger than one megabyte each and limit yourself to no more than 10 images per email.

 Mongabay publishes commentaries, editorials, and opinion pieces which reflect the viewpoints of their author(s).
 These are unpaid contributions that are published at Mongabay’s sole discretion.
 Mongabay does not edit commentaries, but we do recommend adhering to the following guidelines for the submission to be seriously considered:

 - Commentaries/op-eds pieces need to be structured around an argument the writer is putting forth; the argument or position/course of action being advocated for/against must be stated clearly near the top of the piece, and the rest of the piece should support that argument.